 The average conversion rate was 0.485, with a standard deviation of 0.004.
 A rate two standard deviations above this average (0.493; Two-SD) could be used as a conservative maximum for the range of conversion rates.
-The 20QMax and 21QMax levels represent the yields reported, by a single Party in each case, on the questionnaires distributed after the 20th and 21st meetings of the Working Group, respectively.
+The Max level is the maximum yield reported by Parties on the questionnaire distributed after the 21st meeting of the Working Group.

-If the range of the conversion rates (without the five anomalous certificates) were typical of the conversion factors for any processed loins, about 2.5% of the observations would be expected to be greater than 0.493 (2 standard deviations above the mean) by chance.
+If the range of the conversion rates were typical of the conversion factors for any processed cooked loins, about 2.5% of the observations would be expected to be greater than 0.493 (2 standard deviations above the mean) by chance.
 This means that, if 0.493 were used as a maximum conversion rate for tuna reported on the TTF-A (i.e. dolphin-safe tuna), then on average, 2.5% of the observations of processed tuna would incorrectly classified as containing non-dolphin safe tuna.